 While cooking the sauce it looked a little thin so I added another teaspoon of cornstarch.
 I think that made the sauce a little too thick.
 It still worked, but I probably could of coated more chicken if I kept the sauce thinner.

 If you are going to go the healthy route and use this sauce on already cooked of grilled chicken, I would add the extra teaspoon of cornstarch.
 Now in the picture on Blog Chef, her sauce looks nice and smooth.
 Mine had big pieces of garlic in it.
 I used minced garlic from a jar and I also used ground ginger for this.
-Not sure why hers looks more smooth.
+Not sure why his looks more smooth.

 - 1 ½ Tbsp oil

 - 2 tsp ginger (minced)

-1 teaspoon salt
+- 1 tsp salt

-3 tablespoons honey
+- 3 Tbsp honey